mas-bandwidth/gafferongames/content/post/integration_basics.md

 Semi-implicit euler integrates velocity before integrating position instead of the other way around.
 This seemingly trivial change makes the integrator [symplectic](https://en.wikipedia.org/wiki/Symplectic_integrator).
 This means it tends to preserve energy when integrating the equations of motion.

-Most commercial physics engines use this integrator.
+Most commercial game physics engines use this integrator.

 Switching from explicit to semi-implicit euler is as simple as changing: